Tom Riley (tattoo artist): Patents

 Some sources credit Riley with patenting the first single-coil tattoo machine in 1891, soon after Samuel O'Reilly received an American patent for the first electric tattoo machine.

 In 1903, an interviewer noted that Riley was using a single-coil tattoo machine and said that Riley had co-invented it with O'Reilly, however a tattoo historian could not find any records of a British patent by Riley.
-Burchett had said that Riley had received a British patent for a tattoo machine in December 1891, improving on Samuel O'Reilly's design.
+Another tattoo artist, George Burchett, had said that Riley had received a British patent for a tattoo machine in December 1891, improving on Samuel O'Reilly's design.
 Burchett may have been misremembering Sutherland MacDonald's work, who received the first British tattoo machine patent in December 1894.